altuzar/angular4-feathers2-bootstrap4-starter-kit/README.md

-# Angular4-Feathers2-Chat-App
+# Angular4-Feathers2-Bootstrap2-Starter-Kit

-> A real-time chat application with Angular 4 for the client and Feathers 2 for the server with users authentication.
+> A starter kit with a real-time chat application with Angular 4 and Bootstrap 4 for the client and Feathers 2 for the server with users authentication.

 ## About